Why Do I Need Mexican Car Insurance?

 As you prepare to cross the border, Mexican authorities might ask you if you have proof of insurance and other necessary documents.
 Likewise, when you cross back into the United States, American border officials will likely ask for proof that your American auto insurance remains active.

-If you do not have insurance, then you might face delays in crossing.
 Additionally, if you get caught driving without insurance in either country, then penalties are likely to apply.
 It is best to leave nothing to chance.

 4. It Will Protect Your Vehicle

 To receive comprehensive coverage for your vehicle’s damage following a wreck in Mexico, ask your agent to include physical damage insurance on your plan.
 Therefore, if you have a wreck south of the border, you can still receive compensation to pay for your damage.

 Often, the benefits provided by a Mexican insurance policy are much more expansive than any coverage your American policy might continue to extend in Mexico.
 Mexico insurance policies may have coverage to cover not only the costs of repairs, but also additional travel expenses (such as return plane tickets) that might arise as a result of the accident.
 Some will also pay for you to have your vehicle transported back to the states for repairs.
 Ask your Sanborn's Mexico insurance agent for more information.

 5. It Provides You With Legal Assistance When Accidents Are Your Fault

 Though Mexico uses an at-fault auto insurance system, the process is different from what you might experience back home.
 When an accident is suspected to be your fault, it is not uncommon that the police might arrest or detain you until the proper legal arrangements are made.
 This is not unusual, nor is it a long-term inconvenience.